-False Memories Implanted Into The Brains Of Sleeping Mice – According to this article, by directly manipulating the brains of sleeping mice, researchers tricked the animals into thinking they had received a reward at a specific place when they wake up.
+False Memories Implanted into the Brains of Sleeping Mice – By directly manipulating the brains of sleeping mice, researchers tricked the animals into thinking they had received a reward at a specific place when they wake up.

-Autism Genes Linked To Higher Intelligence: Treading A Fine Line Between Intellectual Disability And Superiority – In this article, a comprehensive study conducted shows that genetic variation, which increases risk for autism, is associated with better cognitive ability in non-autistic individuals.
+Autism Genes Linked to Higher Intelligence: Treading a Fine Line between Intellectual Disability and Superiority – A comprehensive study conducted shows that genetic variation, which increases risk for autism, is associated with better cognitive ability in non-autistic individuals.

-Mutation May Cause Early Loss Of Sperm Supply – In this article, Brown University biologists have determined how the loss of a gene in male mice results in the premature exhaustion of their fertility.
+Mutation May Cause Early Loss of Sperm Supply – Brown University biologists have determined how the loss of a gene in male mice results in the premature exhaustion of their fertility.

-Sobering Effect Of The Love Hormone – According to this article, oxytocin, sometimes referred to as the ‘love’ or ‘cuddle’ hormone, prevents alcohol from accessing specific sites in the brain that cause alcohol’s intoxicating effects, sites known as delta-subunit GABA-A receptors.
+Sobering Effect of the Love Hormone – Oxytocin, sometimes referred to as the ‘love’ or ‘cuddle’ hormone, prevents alcohol from accessing specific sites in the brain that cause alcohol’s intoxicating effects, sites known as delta-subunit GABA-A receptors.

-Ghrelin Hormone Supplement Increases Sex Drive – According to this article, new studies have found that a supplement of ghrelin – the “appetite hormone” – increased the sexual activity of mice.
+Ghrelin Hormone Supplement Increases Sex Drive – New studies have found that a supplement of ghrelin – the “appetite hormone” – increased the sexual activity of mice.

-Diabetes In Rats Treated With Engineered Probiotic – In this article, Cornell researchers have engineered human lactobacilli, a common gut bacteria, to secrete a protein called Glucagon-like peptide 1 (GLP-1) which may help people control diabetes.
+Diabetes in Rats Treated with Engineered Probiotic – Cornell researchers have engineered human lactobacilli, a common gut bacteria, to secrete a protein called Glucagon-like peptide 1 which may help people control diabetes.

-Do You Have The ‘Smart Gene’ That Also Helps You Live Longer? – In this article, researchers have discovered that a KL-VS variant of the Klotho gene associated with longevity has some added benefits: improved learning and a better memory.
+Do You Have the ‘Smart Gene’ that also Helps You Live Longer? – Researchers have discovered that a KL-VS variant of the Klotho gene associated with longevity has some added benefits: improved learning and a better memory.

-Largest-Ever Autism Genome Study Finds Most Siblings Have Different Autism-Risk Genes – This article reveals that the disorder’s genetic underpinnings are even more complex than previously thought: Most siblings who have autism spectrum disorder (ASD) have different autism-linked genes.
+Largest-ever Autism Genome Study Finds Most Siblings Have Different Autism-risk Genes – This article reveals that the disorder’s genetic underpinnings are even more complex than previously thought: Most siblings who have autism spectrum disorder have different autism-linked genes.

-New Test Uses Human Stem Cells to Identify Drug Side Effects – In this article, scientists have developed a test that uses cells from a single donor’s blood to predict whether a new drug will cause a severe reaction in humans.
+New Test Uses Human Stem Cells to Identify Drug Side Effects – Scientists have developed a test that uses cells from a single donor’s blood to predict whether a new drug will cause a severe reaction in humans.

-Lung Cancer Stem Cell Therapy To Be Trialled In UK – This article reports that trial will involve 56 patients in UK with metastatic lung cancer who will undergo treatment using genetically modified bone marrow stem cells.
+Lung Cancer Stem Cell Therapy to be Trialed in UK – This article reports that trial will involve 56 patients in UK with metastatic lung cancer who will undergo treatment using genetically modified bone marrow stem cells.

-Some Breast Cancers Are Like ‘Stem Cells Gone Bad’ – According to this article, testing breast cancer cells for how closely they resemble stem cells could identify the most aggressive cases of the disease.
+Some Breast Cancers Are Like ‘Stem Cells Gone Bad’ – Testing breast cancer cells for how closely they resemble stem cells could identify the most aggressive cases of the disease.

 Stem Cells Reduce MS Brain Damage – This article describes in what could herald a major advance in treating multiple sclerosis, brain damage was significantly reduced in patients getting stem cell transplants, compared to a control group.

-In Vivo Therapeutic Potential of Mesenchymal Stromal Cells Depends on the Source and the Isolation Procedure – According to this article, findings indicate that the choice of Mesenchymal Stromal Cells (MSC) source and purification protocol is critical in determining the therapeutic potential of these cells and warrant the standardization of an optimal MSC isolation procedure in order to select the best conditions to move forward to more effective clinical experimentation.
+In Vivo Therapeutic Potential of Mesenchymal Stromal Cells Depends on the Source and the Isolation Procedure – Findings indicate that the choice of Mesenchymal Stromal Cells (MSC) source and purification protocol is critical in determining the therapeutic potential of these cells and warrant the standardization of an optimal MSC isolation procedure in order to select the best conditions to move forward to more effective clinical experimentation.

-Generation of Scaffoldless Hyaline Cartilaginous Tissue from Human iPSCs – This article describes how researchers developed a method for generating scaffoldless hyaline cartilage from human induced pluripotent stem cells (hiPSCs).
+Generation of Scaffoldless Hyaline Cartilaginous Tissue from Human iPSCs – Researchers developed a method for generating scaffoldless hyaline cartilage from human induced pluripotent stem cells (hiPSCs).

-Scientists Discover Why Some Heart Tissue Turns Into Bone – In this article, researchers have used human cells to discover how blood flow in the heart protects against the hardening of valves in cardiovascular disease and identified a potential way to correct this process when it goes wrong by flipping the switch on just a handful of genes.
+Scientists Discover Why Some Heart Tissue Turns into Bone – Researchers have used human cells to discover how blood flow in the heart protects against the hardening of valves in cardiovascular disease and identified a potential way to correct this process when it goes wrong by flipping the switch on just a handful of genes.

-Stem Cells Lurking in Tumors Can Resist Treatment – According to this article, malignant tumors contain stem cells, prompting worries among medical experts that the cells’ transformative powers help cancers escape treatment.
+Stem Cells Lurking in Tumors Can Resist Treatment – Malignant tumors contain stem cells, prompting worries among medical experts that the cells’ transformative powers help cancers escape treatment.